zafrirron/Dashboard-Boilerplate/README.md

 This project is a **full-stack boilerplate** designed to jump-start the development of web applications using **React** for the frontend, **Express** for the backend, **PostgreSQL** as the database, and **Docker** for containerization.

+The boilerplate also includes **Strapi** as a headless CMS to manage content and APIs with ease, enhancing the development workflow for creating content-rich applications.

-The boilerplate comes with built-in **role-based user management (RBAC)**, allowing for flexible user roles and permissions.
+The project comes with built-in **role-based user management (RBAC)**, allowing for flexible user roles and permissions.
 It includes authentication via **JWT tokens** for both traditional email/password logins and **Google OAuth** for seamless social authentication.

 ### Key Features:

 - **Role-Based Access Control (RBAC)**:
   - Built-in user role management, where different users can have distinct access rights based on their role (e.g., admin, user, guest).
   - Page visibility and access are dynamically configured in both the frontend and backend based on the user’s role.

 - **Google OAuth Login Integration**: